iwissemben/Hackintosh-Opencore-Acer-Nitro-5-AN515-55-51QY/README.md

 - `BlueToolFixup.kext` has to be kept on to enable Bluetooth functionality in either case.

+> [!IMPORTANT]
+>
-*macOS VerDep: Kexts are Kernel version dependent to allow their dynamic activation, more info [on utilizing `minKernel` and `maxKernel` settings](https://github.com/5T33Z0/OC-Little-Translated/tree/main/10_Kexts_Loading_Sequence_Examples#utilizing-minkernel-and-maxkernel-settings).
+> *macOS VerDep: Kexts are Kernel version dependent to allow their dynamic activation, more info [on utilizing `minKernel` and `maxKernel` settings](https://github.com/5T33Z0/OC-Little-Translated/tree/main/10_Kexts_Loading_Sequence_Examples#utilizing-minkernel-and-maxkernel-settings).

+> [!IMPORTANT]
+>
-To bring back Intel AX201 support, disable Broadcom's kexts except `BlueToolFixup.kext` as it is used to enable WiFi functionality in either case.
+> To bring back Intel AX201 support, disable Broadcom's kexts except `BlueToolFixup.kext` as it is used to enable WiFi functionality in either case.

 #### OCLP patching
 As Apple removed support of unsoldered Broadcom WiFi/Bluetooth cards since Sonoma, in addition to kexts, the Broadcom BCM94352z requires OCLP patching to work again.
 OCLP patching is a process of customizing the OpenCore bootloader.